-Unfortunately, many alcohol treatment options are expensive and might not be covered by health insurance.
+Unfortunately, many drug and alcohol treatment options are expensive and might not be covered by health insurance.

 For this reason, there are also free alcohol rehab programs available.
 These programs offer alcohol addiction treatment for those who have a low or unstable income.
 The programs also provide the support and guidance needed to live a sober life.

 It is important to understand that not all methods of alcohol detox and rehab are the same.
 Going “cold turkey” or using unconventional addiction recovery methods can be problematic and dangerous.